hongbojing/day60/README.md

 # day60
-Today will go on reading the ng-book, this is some demo for it
+Test some angular bootstrap ui thing and re-wite it in john papa style.